 Several years ago, we made a strategic decision to standardize on the Lenovo ThinkSystem SR630 for our hosting infrastructure.
 Prior to this, we had been using a mix of hardware from primarily four different vendors.

 They were all solid vendors with good reputations and great products, but managing four hardware vendors can be difficult.
 We had to work with four different deployment methodologies, four different management interfaces, four different firmware release cycles, and so on.
 The more we expanded our hosting infrastructure, the more complex and time-consuming IT management became.

-A multi-vendor hardware strategy also drove up our equipment costs.
-Our SLA includes a 1-hour hardware replacement and 99.9% dedicated server uptime as standard.
-As anyone in IT knows, you never know what’s going to break, so keeping backup equipment on hand from four difference vendors so we could live up to that 1-hour guarantee basically quadrupled what we needed to stock.
+A multi-vendor hardware strategy also increased our equipment costs.
+Our SLA includes a 1-hour hardware replacement and 99.9 percent dedicated server uptime as standard.
+As anyone in IT knows, you never know what’s going to break, so keeping backup equipment on hand from four different vendors so we could live up to that 1-hour guarantee basically quadrupled what we needed to stock.

 Of course, occasionally you can swap out one vendor’s piece of hardware for another, but then again, with so many variables, there’s the extra time needed to reconfigure the system for a different brand, and you’re never really sure what incompatibilities you’re going to run into.

 To give you a better understanding of how standardization on Lenovo helped us cut inventory costs, let’s drill down a bit on the details.

 First, we chose the Lenovo ThinkSystem SR630 as the new standard for our hosting infrastructure.
 With support from Lenovo, we then created three out-of-the-box configurations (small, medium, and large) with varying processor, memory, and storage specifications.
 Customers occasionally go “off-menu,” but we still work with Lenovo to offer these customized solutions.